OriolLopezMassaguer/etox-rdt-extraction-tool/DEVELOPMENT.md

 		Very complex tool, we only use basic functions from sbt start scala console
 	sbt> console
 - Executing code:
 	from scala console
 	scala>
+- After changing code you can exit the console using: scala>:quit
+- and reentr the console to use the change code after the recompilation: sbt> console

 - How to obtain possible filtering values: